pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 <i>Num<sub>k</sub></i> is directly reflecting the quality of the hash function.
 The latter seems to be easier to
 work with, at least we can calculate its mathematical expectation E[<i>Num<sub>k</sub></i>] straight away:

 Let _M_ be the table size (_M = 8192_ in our case).
-The probability of hitting a specific slot while inserting one element is
+The probability of hitting a specific slot when inserting one element is

   <div class="formula">
   <table>